 1. Your message must appear in a publication or place that is targeted to your customer profiles.
 If your restaurant’s main added value is a kid-friendly atmosphere and family menus, then make sure to be present in local day care centers, school newspapers and children’s stores.

-2. Your ad must have a strong headline that clearly shows the benefit to the reader.
+that clearly shows the benefit to the reader.
 What is the biggest benefit that you can give to your customer?
 Identify it and then put it in the headline.
 A benefit answers the question: “What is in it for me?”
 Pull the customer in by having an ad that is based on the customer’s needs and the benefits you provide.
 Make them want to stop and read your ad because they can clearly see what is in it for them.
 You may have a great offer, but if no one stops to read it, the ad certainly won’t be effective.
 More people read the stories with the most compelling headlines.
 Headlines such as “A Free Cocktail When You Come On Date Night” or “Kids Eat Half Price on Weekdays” are good examples of clearly stated benefits.

 Note that your restaurant name or logo are not good headlines.
 Be wacky, controversial, funny, state your offer or guarantee—anything that will make people read it.
 Use strong phrases such as “how to,” “free” and “discover.”
 Make sure to include “you” in the headline (you do want to talk directly to the person, after all).
 Don’t hesitate to use different headlines to target various subsets of your target audience.
 Try creative headlines such as “Guaranteed Marital Bliss (no more fighting over the washing up!)” or “A Successful First Date or Your Money Back!”